 In addition to writing about relationships, Dr. Levine is a prolific travel writer.
 One of only 700 members of the Society of American Travel Writers (the preeminent travel and tourism media association), she is also a member of the International Travel Writers Alliance and the Travel Blog Exchange (TBEX).
 A member also of the North American Travel Journalist Association (NATJA), she received the organization’s 2011 Gold Award for the best destination feature in a newspaper with a circulation over 250K.
 In 2012, she received Gold, Silver and Bronze awards from the same organization.
+In 2014, she won a first-place award from the SATW Eastern Chapter for best online article.
 She produces a niche blog for travelers over 50 called, More Time To Travel.

 Irene is also a member of the Marmaduke Writing Factory, a small collective of accomplished fiction and nonfiction writers in Westchester County, NY.